august21st/game/august21-event/project/README.md

    invokes Oppenheimer, who nukes everything, causing the tower to slowly collapse and sink into the lava, the players must build up to Atatürk who will save and transport the players. *(Duration: 2~ minutes)*
-- **end:intro**: Canera sequence of characters consolidating the success of the event, alongside credits and info about the sandbox. *(Duration: 30s)*
+- **end:intro**: Camera sequence of storyline characters consolidating the success of the players, achievements, alongside game credits. *(Duration: 30s)*
-- **end:sandbox**: Can navigate the end of the canvas, a heaven-like dimension, with the corner of the real game canvas just in sight in the distance, there is a temple-like structure with various Rplace related monuments and credits.
-   *(Duration: 15 minutes before event will restart)*
+- **end:sandbox**: Player can navigate the end of the canvas, a heaven-like dimension, with the corner of the rplace.live canvas just in sight in the distance, there is a temple-like structure with various Rplace related monuments and credits. *(Duration: 10 minutes before event will restart)*